kleinee/jns/README.md

 * install TeX
 * install scientific stack

-The script is nothing spectacular - just convenience to save us some typing:
+The script is nothing spectacular - just convenience to save us some typing.
+The next section briefly describes the individual steps.

 ```bash
 #!/bin/bash